hyperledger-labs/pdo-contracts/docker/README.md

 * `CONTRACTS_GROUP_UID` -- the GID for the group assigned to the user created in the container; the default is the GID for the current user.
+* `PDO_VERSION` -- the version identifier for PDO images; this defaults to `latest`.
+* `PDO_REPOSITORY` -- the docker repository from which PDO docker images may be retrieved; this defaults to `""` so that local images will be used by default.
+* `CONTRACTS_VERSION` -- the version that will be used to tag the PDO contracts images that are create; this defaults to the current version number for the PDO contracts source.

 The test targets in the `Makefile` pre-configure all network services to run on `localhost` interface.